-Create a DIY Autumn Ombre Sign to display this fall season!
-The ombre paint mimics the beautiful colors of fall.
-Customize with your favorite autumn activities!
+Learn how to make a DIY Autumn Ombré Sign to display this fall season!
+Create an ombré paint effect to mimic the beautiful changing colors, then customize with your favorite autumn activities!

 I found the sign itself already assembled as a summer porch sign at Joann Fabrics.
 Making a quick pass through the discounted decor aisles of Joanns has become a habit whenever I’m shopping there.
 I found this Porch Life sign 70% off, plus a coupon for an additional 20% off….so it was crazy cheap!
 It was actually a really cute sign as is, but I knew I’d like it more as an autumn or Christmas sign.
 Since I have very few outdoor decorations for autumn and LOTS of Christmas decorations – autumn won and I created this fun ombre sign to go with my new mum!

 I could have created this with my Cricut Explore, either by creating a stencil to use with my outdoor paint or by using my Cricut Outdoor Vinyl.
 I opted to use the pencil transfer technique and save my vinyl supplies.
 This method a great alternative to making a stencil but does require a printer.
 I go over everything in the steps below!

 - Wooden sign